FarronF/limerick-council-meetings/meetings/2024/12/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 18th November 2024.md

 tremendous collection of artwork that the Gallery has acquired and preserved for the

-people of Limerick over the last 40 years.---
+people of Limerick over the last 40 years.
+---
 11

 Preliminary plans are also in place to mark the 40th anniversary with a series of historical